You’ll Be Seeing Fewer Whiskey Plates Here In Minnesota

 Just what are 'whiskey plates?'

 I'll admit, I had no idea what 'whiskey plates' were when I first moved to Minnesota nearly a decade ago.
-I'd lived behind the cheddar curtain over in Wisconsin my entire life, where there isn't such a thing as 'whiskey plates'.
-My wife pointed one out to me, and told me what they were.
+I'd lived behind the cheddar curtain over in Wisconsin my entire life, where there is no such thing as 'whiskey plates'.
+My wife first pointed one out to me and proceeded to tell me just what they were.
 They're the plain white license plates the state of Minnesota makes you put on your car if you get a DWI, right?

 The state of Minnesota calls them 'special registration plates'

 Technically, according to the Minnesota Department of Public Safety / Division of Vehicle Services, they're called 'special registration plates' and you have to put them on your vehicle if the state, in addition to convicting you of an enhanced DWI violation, also impounds your vehicle's regular license plates.

 According to this Ask A Trooper column, they're commonly referred to as 'whiskey plates' because they start with the letter W. They were introduced in the mid-'90s as a way to let everyone else know-- including law enforcement officers-- that you (or whoever owns the car with the whisky plates on them) were convicted of driving drunk, the story says.

 But those 'whiskey plates' could soon be a replaced

 We'd heard last summer (in July of 2021) how they might soon be going away here in the Land of 10,000 Lakes.
 Several sources (like this KIMT-TV story) said that the Minnesota Legislature passed a provision in 2021 that would replace 'whiskey plates' with an ignition interlock system for those convicted of a DWI violation.
 (According to the Minnesota Legislature website, it was part of HF63 which passed in late May of 2021.)